annaesvensson/yellow-publish/README.md

 ## How to publish an extension

 You can publish your extension at the [command line](https://github.com/annaesvensson/yellow-core).
 The [published extensions](https://github.com/datenstrom/yellow-extensions) provide the best user experience and are reviewed by other developers.
 Please make sure that you have completed the [self-review checklist](self-review-checklist.md) before publishing your extension.
-You also need the files from the repository `datenstrom/yellow-extensions`, fork the repository and clone it.
+You also need the files from the repository `datenstrom/yellow`, fork the repository and clone it.
 Are you ready to publish your extension?
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish all`.
 You can optionally add the name of a folder.
-This will update all necessary files.
-Upload your changes to GitHub and create a pull request for `datenstrom/yellow-extensions`.

-If you don't want that your extension is published, set `Status: experimental` in the [extension settings](#settings).

-## How to publish the standard installation

-You can publish the standard installation at the [command line](https://github.com/annaesvensson/yellow-core).
-The [standard installation](https://github.com/datenstrom/yellow) is a collection of the most important extensions and the [installer](https://github.com/annaesvensson/yellow-install).
-Usually a maintainer takes care of keeping the standard installation up to date, but the same tools are available to everyone.
-You also need the files from the repository `datenstrom/yellow`, fork the repository and clone it.
-Want to publish the standard installation?
-Open a terminal window.
-Go to your installation folder, where the file `yellow.php` is.
-Type `php yellow.php publish all`.
 This will update all necessary files.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow`.

 If you want to mention other developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.